ysan/auto_rec_mini/README.md

 ### Platforms ###
 Will work on generic linux destributions. (confirmed worked on `Ubuntu`, `Fedora`, `Raspberry Pi OS`)

-I usually use `Raspberry Pi model B` to check the operation,
+I usually use `Raspberry Pi3 model B` to check the operation,
 If the back EPG acquisition runs during recording, or if multiple simultaneous recordings are performed,
-Packet loss occurs, block noise and image skipping are likely to occur.
+packet loss may occur, causing block noise and image skipping..
 ~~There was a case that ts could not be taken because of insufficient power at the start of tuning.~~
 As a remedy, using a 5V4A power adapter has improved somewhat.
+These will also be improved on Pi4.

+Regarding the viewing function, we use ffmpeg to encode in H.264 and view it in a browser using the HLS streaming method.
+H.264 assumes HW encoding on Raspberry Pi4 (h264_omx), but encoding could not keep up with the playback speed on Pi3.
+It also depends on the version of ffmpeg, and operation has been confirmed with versions below 4.1.
+(For versions 4.2 and above, an error will occur due to the subtitle stream.)
+(On Raspberry Pi OS, when using Buster, ffmpeg 4.1 series is installed by default.)

 Also using B-CAS card with IC card reader.